Historic Life Weekend: Stories

 HISTORIC LIFE WEEKENDS

-For 2020 we have a series of Historic Life weekends focusing on different historical angles of the Museum’s collection.
+For 2020 we have new topics in our popular series of Historic Life weekends.
 There will be a chance to chat to experts, see demonstrations and displays as well as explore the Museum.
 These are ideal for people specifically interested in the subject areas, as well as those generally interested in a topic and looking for an enjoyable, relaxing day out with a difference.